top of page

 Mandating a new fee on delivery services is a regressive tax, pure and simple.
 It will have real and painful consequences for those already navigating choppy economic waters without a life jacket.
 Lawmakers should think twice before pursuing this misguided course of action.

-FOR ANY QUESTIONS REGARDING NEBRASKA LEGISLATION, CONTACT RICH OTTO & JIM OTTO AT 402.474.5255
+FOR ANY QUESTIONS REGARDING NEBRASKA LEGISLATION, CONTACT RICH OTTO AT 402.440.2311

 bottom of page